Dashiell Hammett: Marriage and family

 Hammett and Dolan had two daughters, Mary Jane (born 1921) and Josephine (born 1926).
 Shortly after the birth of their second child, health services nurses informed Dolan that, owing to Hammett's tuberculosis, she and the children should not live with him full time.
 Dolan rented a home in San Francisco, where Hammett would visit on weekends.
-The marriage soon fell apart; however, he continued to financially support his wife and daughters with the income he made from his writing.
+The marriage soon fell apart; however, he continued to support his wife and daughters with the income he made from his writing.

 Career and personal life

 Hammett was first published in 1922 in the magazine The Smart Set.
 Known for the authenticity and realism of his writing, he drew on his experiences as a Pinkerton operative.
 Hammett wrote most of his detective fiction while he was living in San Francisco in the 1920s; streets and other locations in San Francisco are frequently mentioned in his stories.
 He said, "I do take most of my characters from real life."
 His novels were some of the first to use dialogue that sounded authentic to the era.
 "I distrust a man that says when.
 If he's got to be careful not to drink too much, it's because he's not to be trusted when he does."

 The bulk of his early work, featuring a nameless private investigator, The Continental Op, appeared in leading crime-fiction pulp magazine Black Mask.
 Both Hammett and the magazine struggled in the period when Hammett became established.

 Because of a disagreement with editor Philip C. Cody about money owed from previous stories, Hammett briefly stopped writing for Black Mask in 1926.
 He then took a full-time job as an advertisement copywriter for the Albert S. Samuels Co., a San Francisco jeweller.
 He was wooed back to writing for the Black Mask by Joseph Thompson Shaw, who became the new editor in the summer of 1926.
 Hammett dedicated his first novel, Red Harvest, to Shaw and his second novel, The Dain Curse, to Samuels.
 Both these novels and his third, The Maltese Falcon, and fourth, The Glass Key, were first serialized in Black Mask before being revised and edited for publication by Alfred A. Knopf.
 The Maltese Falcon, considered to be his best work, is dedicated to his wife Josephine.